Everything You Need To Know To Get Started With Peer-to-Peer Fundraising

 Step Two: Design a Peer-to-Peer Fundraising Page

 It is important to build and design a donation page that is both attractive and user-friendly.
-Choose a trusted nonprofit fundraising software platform to ensure that you have the features you need to create the best page for the job.
+Choose a trusted nonprofit fundraising software to ensure that you have the features you need to create the best page for the job.

 The page you design serves as a template for your fundraising participants.
 Be sure that it represents your brand by including your story and mission statement, and the purpose of the campaign.